Price Action Trading Strategies for 2021 - System, Patterns & Course

 A word of caution - Please don’t use these patterns blindly.
 You should use these patterns as a confirmation from the price at crucial price levels i.e. support and resistance levels.

-Two things are very crucial to get mastery or while learning price action trading:
+Two things are very crucial to get mastery of the price action trading system:

 1. Support & Resistance levels Identification